ewjay/fapiwiki/FAPI_Meeting_Notes_2020-06-10_Atlantic.rst

 * Workshop (3 hours or less) is still open.
 * Open Banking / Live workshop of certification may be possible.
 (Chris and Joseph)
 * https://osw2020.com/
+* The Financial Data Exchange has indicated an interest in presenting at the OAUTH Security workshop on intermediary identity and end to end encryption (Don)

 SIOP Info Exchange (Nat)
 --------------------------